-The Board does not require the separation of the offices of the Chair of the Board and the Chief Executive Officer.
-The Board shall be free to choose its Chair in any way that it deems best for the Company at any given point in time.
+The Chair of the Board and the Chief Executive Officer shall be different individuals.
+Notwithstanding the limitations in this paragraph, the Board shall be free to choose its Chair in any way that it deems best for the Company at any given point in time.

-If the Chief Executive Officer is not the Chair of the Board, the Board believes that it should consider rotating the position of the Chair of the Board among Board members periodically to provide, among other things, refreshed leadership and differing perspectives and viewpoints.
+The Board believes that it should consider rotating the position of the Chair of the Board among Board members periodically to provide, among other things, refreshed leadership and differing perspectives and viewpoints.
 The Board generally believes that it should evaluate if the same Director should be elected Chair at more than two consecutive annual elections to balance the importance of experience and continuity in relation to the numerous benefits fresh leadership can bring.